Intracranial Hemangiopericytoma: A Case Report

 Abstract

-Intracranial hemangiopericytomas are rare vascular tumours, account for less than 1% of all primary tumours of the central nervous system.
-This tumour usually found outside of CNS i.e., lower extremities and retroperitoneum.
-Treatment is surgery followed by radiotherapy to decrease chances of recurrences.
-This is a case report of a young female diagnosed with intracranial hemangiopericytoma in 2021 at our hospital-Acharya Tulsi Regional Cancer Institute, Bikaner.
+Intracranial hemangiopericytomas are rare vascular tumors, accounting for less than 1% of all primary tumors of the central nervous system.
+This tumor is usually found outside the CNS, specifically in the lower extremities and retroperitoneum.
+The standard treatment for this condition involves surgery followed by radiotherapy to reduce the risk of recurrence.
+This case report presents a case report of a young female diagnosed with intracranial hemangiopericytoma in 2021 at Acharya Tulsi Regional Cancer Institute, Bikaner.

 Introduction